• Share this on:

 Conduct a workplace risk assessment

 A risk assessment is a careful check of what could harm people in the workplace.
 Employers and workers can easily conduct a basic workplace risk assessment.
-According to the International Labour Organization (ILO), basic measures can often control risks, and especially for SMEs its five-step method might be the simplest.
+According to the International Labour Organisation (ILO), basic measures can often control risks, and especially for SMEs its five-step method might be the simplest.

-The idea behind a workplace risk assessment is that it’s an ongoing process – you have to keep doing it.
 Conduct a formal, documented risk assessment at least once a year.
 A new risk assessment is a must if there are significant changes in the workplace, such as new machinery, processes or products.

 Figure 2: Five-step method for a workplace risk assessment